 Siri’s watch face gives you personalized information throughout the day.
 It works like a scrolling Rolodex of data gathered from your Calendar, Alarms, News, Reminders, and it can even remind you to breathe.
 These are all options that you can turn on and off in the Watch app using your iPhone.
 Once you set up what sort of information you want Siri to display, you can set up the face just like any other and choose your complications.

 If you crave even more information than the Utility face has to offer, then the Modular face is the way to go.
-The offering is without a doubt one of the most flexible faces currently available for the Apple Watch.
+This offering is without a doubt one of the most flexible faces currently available for the Apple Watch.
 It offers five complications, features a digital display for easy reading, and keeps everything tidy, even though it crams ample information into a single spot.

-The Activity face is the go-to Watch face for fitness buffs, one that works via activity rings.
-The Move ring — represented by the red band — shows you how many calories you’ve burned so far, while the green and blue rings show you how many minutes of activity you’ve completed so far and how often you’ve stood up and moved about for at least a minute, respectively.
+The Activity face is the go-to watch face for fitness buffs, one that works via activity rings.
+The Move ring — represented by the red band — shows you how many calories you’ve burned so far, while the green and blue rings show you how many minutes of activity you’ve completed and how often you’ve stood up and moved about for at least a minute, respectively.
 You can also configure it to show you “roll” hours.
 Instead of standing and moving, it will show you hours in which you’ve pushed (in case you are in a wheelchair).
 You can also configure it with up to three different complications.

-This Watch face is perfect for runners or those who need a digital chronograph.
+This watch face is perfect for runners or those who need a digital chronograph.
 The hands tell you the total time, and there’s a second flyback hand for monitoring lap times.
 You can customize the timescales to measure both short and long periods, too, and the face syncs with the Stopwatch app so you can keep better track of your lap times.

-Kaleidoscope is a beautiful app with patterns that intertwine and change throughout the day — it’s also designed for relaxation purposes.
+Kaleidoscope is a beautiful watch face with patterns that intertwine and change throughout the day — it’s also designed for relaxation purposes.
 When you turn the Digital Crown, the patterns move.
 The faster you turn the crown, the faster the patterns will move.
 Needless to say, you can use this to get yourself into a relaxed state if you’re having a stressful day.

 The Apple Watch is known for having one of the largest selections of third-party cases and straps of any watch in existence.
 This makes it possible to turn the Apple Watch into a device fit for kids.
 This Watch Face showcases the main characters from the Toy Story franchise.
 You can currently choose from Woody, Buzz Lightyear, or Jessie, and the characters will animate and wave at you.